malaysia-ai/jupyter-gpu/ray/README.md

 https://wandb.ai/mesolitica/run-ray?workspace=user-husein-mesolitica

-**This script already hardcoded deepspeed Zero 3 config and other configs**.
+**This script already hardcoded deepspeed Zero 3 config and other configs, it might only suitable to pretrain mistral from scratch**.

 ## Building image